sandertom/SimcCLRTom/README.md

+#Pytorch SimCLR for weak supervision for the Deep Learning in practice MVA course.
+Small modifications have been made compared to the original repo, notably in the feature_eval folder where we only train on the first 100 examples of cifar10.
+Also, we changed the dependencies (Pytorch =1.5.0), otherwise the code could not run.

-# PyTorch SimCLR: A Simple Framework for Contrastive Learning of Visual Representations
+## PyTorch SimCLR: A Simple Framework for Contrastive Learning of Visual Representations
 [![DOI](https://zenodo.org/badge/241184407.svg)](https://zenodo.org/badge/latestdoi/241184407)